Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-narrative-implementation-checklist.md

 - [ ] Document contingency plans for major macro swings (tourism shocks, fiscal policy shifts) with pre-approved narrative responses.

-## 8. Run the Review ➜ Optimize Loop Every Cycle
+## 8. Run the Review ➜ Verify ➜ Optimize Loop Every Cycle

 - [ ] Timebox the review and optimization sessions on the same day to maintain narrative momentum and prevent stale feedback.
+- [ ] Reserve a short verification slot between sessions to log evidence, approvals, and data captures while context is fresh.
-- [ ] Capture review decisions, optimization changes, and outstanding risks in the project tracker before closing the cycle.
+- [ ] Capture review decisions, verification outputs, optimization changes, and outstanding risks in the project tracker before closing the cycle.
 - [ ] Trigger the next implementation sprint only after the optimization tasks are signed off, ensuring the living protocol narrative stays coherent end-to-end.